rogamba/flask_async/README.md

 To run the example, first we need to make sure our environment variables are set up properly.

-**First**: Make sure your redis server is running or you have connection to a remote one To check if you can connect to the redis server execute:
+**First**: Make sure your redis server is running or you have connection to a remote one.
+To check if you can connect to the redis server, execute:
 ```shell
 $> redis-cli -h <ip-address> PING
 ```

-Executing this command should return a simple "PONG", otherwise you need to check your redis connection.
+Executing this command should return a simple "PONG".
+Otherwise you need to check your redis connection.

-**Second**: Export flas app environment variable so we are able to execute flask cli commands.
+**Second**: Export flask app environment variable so we are able to execute flask cli commands.
 ```shell
 $> source examples/vars
 ```